The Old Manse: Modern history

 After the Hawthornes, the home was occupied by Sarah Bradford Ripley for several years.
-The house remained in use by the Emerson-Ripley family until 1939, and transitioned to the Trustees of Reservations on November 3, 1939.
+The house remained in use by descendants of the Emerson-Ripley family until 1939, and transitioned to the Trustees of Reservations on November 3, 1939.
 The house was conveyed complete with all its furnishings, and contains a remarkable collection of furniture, books, kitchen implements, dishware, and other items, as well as original wallpaper, woodwork, windows and architectural features.